-- Improve pH level with consistent lime applications
+- Improve soil conditions with consistent lime and fertilizer applications

 - Keep lawn watered – grass likes moisture, crabgrass likes dry areas

 - MORE GRASS!!
-The best preventer is a healthy lawn
+The best preventer is a healthy, full lawn

-- Post emergent spray – once the weed has started to grow
+- Post emergent spray – once the weed has started to grow, apply a liquid spray

 Crabgrass is the most common weed and complaint that homeowners have.
 It’s a process to control it, starting with filling in weak areas with more grass, herbicide treatments and creating a healthy environment for grass to grow.